 - There are four components to establishing medical eligibility.
 These areas include; diagnostic, functionality, level of care and the need for active treatment.
-The Claimant presents an eligible diagnosis of Autism, the psychologist has recommended an MR/DD level of care and the Claimant would benefit from active treatment.
+The Claimant presents an eligible diagnosis of Autism, the psychologist has recommended an MR/DD level of care and indicated the Claimant would benefit from active treatment.
 Functionality is the primary issue in this case as the Department contends the Claimant is not demonstrating three (3) or more substantial adaptive deficits in the major life areas.
-As a matter of record, Linda Workman, the Department's psychologist consultant, stipulated that the Claimant is demonstrating two (2) substantial adaptive deficits in the areas of Self-Care and Language. - 3) The Claimant, through his representative, contends that he continues to be eligible for participation in the MR/DD Waiver Program as he is also demonstrating substantial adaptive deficits in Learning and in his Capacity for Independent Living. - Linda Workman, the Department's Psychologist Consultant, reviewed the documentation submitted for review and noted that Learning could not be identified as a substantial adaptive deficit because there are no current results of achievement testing documented in the Annual Psychological Update (D-4).
-Ms. Workman indicated that she reviewed Exhibit C-1, Individualized Education Program (IEP), however, the only test scores available were from a test completed almost three years ago.
-The IEP clearly shows some cognitive delays and indicates that the Claimant attends Special Education classes 68% of his school day.
-However, in the absence of current achievement testing results that confirm the Claimant's cognitive delays meet policy requirements (3 standard deviations below the mean), a deficit cannot be established in Learning. - 5) Pursuant to MR/DD Waiver Policy, the major life area identified as Capacity for Independent Living is comprised of several components which include; home living, social skills, employment, health and safety, community and leisure activities.
-Policy does not indicate whether the individual is required to demonstrate deficiencies in one or all of these components, however, a substantial limitation in any one of these components would compromise the individual's Capacity for Independent Living.

-According to testimony provided by Ms. Workman, narrative information is used in conjunction with the Adaptive Behavior Scores (ABS) to determine eligibility because the ABS-S:2 does not clearly define limitations in all of the components used to determine

-Capacity for Independent Living.
-A review of the ABS in Exhibit D-4 (Annual Psychological Update) reveals that Non-MR (Non-Mental Retardation) Norms were appropriately used to assess the Claimant - ABS-S:2 scores of less than 1 percentile "Pcnt" or a Standard Score "SS" of 1 identify a substantial adaptive deficit.
+As a matter of record, Linda Workman, the Department's psychologist consultant, stipulated that the Claimant is demonstrating two (2) substantial adaptive deficits in the areas of Self-Care and Language. - 3) The Claimant, through his representative, contends that he should have been found eligible for the MR/DD Waiver Program as he is also demonstrating substantial adaptive deficits in Self-Direction and in his Capacity for Independent Living. - 4) Ms. Workman reviewed the documentation submitted and noted that the Claimant's Adaptive Behavior Scale-School Edition, Second Edition (ABS-S:2), hereinafter ABS, score (Exhibit D-4, page 3) in the area of Self-Direction was very close to being eligible (1st percentile / Standard Score of 7), however, an eligible ABS score is less than the 1st percentile or a Standard Score of 2 or less [note the eligible scores in the areas of Independent Functioning (Self-Care) and Language Development].
+Ms. Workman testified that it was difficult to determine a deficit in the area of Self-Direction based on the narrative information reviewed as the Psychological Evaluation (D-4, page 2) indicates that the Claimant reportedly enjoys playing with his toy cars and watching television during his free time. - Pursuant to MR/DD Waiver Policy, the major life area identified as Capacity for Independent Living is comprised of several components which include; home living, social skills, employment, health and safety, community and leisure activities.
+According to testimony provided by Ms. Workman, narrative information is used in conjunction with the ABS to determine eligibility because the ABS-S:2 does not clearly define limitations in all of the components used to determine Capacity for Independent Living.
+Ms. Workman noted that the Claimant is compared to the ability of same-age peers and an ABS-S:2 score of less than the 1st percentile, or a Standard Score 2 or less, identify a substantial adaptive deficit.